A Foundation Course in Importing

 This import training course will offer practical guidance on the latest procedures, terminology and documentation required for successful importing.
 It will highlight some of the pitfalls that often cause importers to incur unnecessary costs and delays in arrival of goods and suggest some ways of avoiding these.
 It will increase understanding of Customs rules and compliance procedures and look briefly at some of the duty reliefs available.
 The import training course will include a summary of The Incoterms® 2020 Rules.

 Import Training Course Content:-

-The role of freight forwarders and clearing agents- Shipping agents and airline forwarders - fast parcels operators - how do they cost for carriage - what is an "agent" - direct and indirect contracting - the role of clearing agent- the need for control
+- The role of freight forwarders and clearing agents- Shipping agents and airline forwarders - fast parcels operators - how do they cost for carriage - what is an "agent" - direct and indirect representation - the role of clearing agent- the need for control

-The Terms of Delivery - The New Incoterm - Description of rules - discussion of advantages and disadvantages of each term from an importers perspective
+- The Terms of Delivery - The Incoterms Rules - Description of rules - discussion of advantages and disadvantages of each term from an importers perspective

-The Origin Question - Where do goods originate - why is it important - how to establish origination - preferential trading - origin documentation
+- The Origin Question - Where do goods originate - why is it important - preferential trading - origin documentation

-Licensing and Quotas - Why do we need import licenses - The licensing bodies - import quotas and community ceilings
+- Licensing and Quotas - Why do we need import licenses - Controlled Goods - import quotas and ceilings

 One day - approximately 6 hours training time

 The trainer will use oral and visual presentations, reference to fictitious and real examples and participatory exercises to illustrate course content.
 The delegates will receive a copy of the presentation together with a workbook for future reference.

 Who Should Attend?